skuethe/MMM-Spotify/README.md

 It can be used with MMM-pages for example (for show or hide the module)

 ## Update History

+### 1.6.1 (2020-10-18)

+- Added: buttons for swichting accounts and devices (for better touch support) - only tested in "mini" and "default" view

 ### 1.6.0 (2020-10-15)